lmadigan/500trails/README.md

 ## Project Design

-Chime was designed and built in three weeks.
+Trails500 was designed and built in two weeks.

 A [proposal][proposal] was designed to ensure maximum efficiency and productivity during development.